2000 Xenia tornado: Meteorological synopsis

+A large air mass over southwest Ohio was recovering from a convective outflow boundary in September 2000.
+The weather instability created via this event caused a squall line (Note: A squall line is a line of thunderstorms, usually accompanying a cold front.) to develop in Indiana which traveled into Ohio on the 20th of September.
+Then, later that day at 7:20 PM EDT, the squall line passed over Xenia and the 2000 Xenia tornado touched down.

 Tornado summary

 The tornado first touched down near a golf course located southwest of the Greene County Airport, and it would begin to track to the northeast, heading directly for Xenia.
 Ground scouring (Note: "Ground scouring" refers to dirt or other material being ripped out of the ground by a tornado, typically producing a visible path.) was noted as the tornado moved towards Xenia, and the tornado exhibited frequent "skipping" as it damaged trees and other structures it impacted.
 A home located on Van Eaton Road near Xenia was damaged as the tornado moved over; several outbuildings nearby were also heavily damaged.
 As the tornado continued to move to the northeast, it would cross an overpass that connects Highway 35 and several cars that were stopped over the overpass were lofted in the air and thrown into ditches.
 A short distance to the north, the tornado would continue to produce deep ground scouring as it moved over crop fields.

 The tornado would then cross over Hedger Street, where a Walmart was damaged and several other businesses sustained some degree of damage.
 A tire store located on Hedger Street was directly impacted, and as a result was almost completely destroyed.
 The tornado would continue to damage structures as it moved toward Xenia while retaining an estimated forward speed of 65 mph.
 As the tornado struck a fairground northwest of Xenia, it reached its maximum width of 400 yd while heavily damaging rows of homes at F3 intensity.
 A home a short distance to the north was destroyed at F4 intensity, an intensity that the tornado briefly retained.

 Moments after striking more homes, a row of businesses were directly struck by the tornado and completely destroyed.
 Four trailers that were located in adjacent parking lots were tossed by the tornado and one was found 400 yd away on the fairgrounds.
 It would continue to damage several structures as it moved out of Xenia, and dissipated to the northeast after being on the ground for 9 mi.
 One person was killed, and 110 others would be injured by the tornado.